prometheus-community/prom-label-proxy/README.md

 * `/api/v1/labels` for GET and POST methods (Prometheus/Thanos)
 * `/api/v1/label/<name>/values` for GET method (Prometheus/Thanos)

-Particularly, you can run `prom-label-proxy` with label `tenant` and point to example, demo Prometheus server e.g:
+You can run `prom-label-proxy` to enforce the value of the `tenant` label provided in the client's request via the `tenant` HTTP query/form parameter:

 ```
 prom-label-proxy \